nielskrijger/mysql/README.md

 prepare   | `false` | Queries are prepared statements. logged    | `true`  | Whether batch should be written to the batchlog.

-Be aware batch in Cassandra is not a performance improvement in most cases, rather it provided atomic transactions; either all operations succeed or none.
+Be aware batch in Cassandra is not a performance improvement in most situations, instead it provides support for atomic transactions (either all operations succeed or none).

-The one exception an unlogged batch provides performance benefits is when a set of writes are written to the same partition.
+The one exception a batch does improve performance is when a set of writes are written to the same partition.

 ## Logging